How can exploring power reveal social structures and dynamics?

 Power is often taught as a binary: who has/doesn’t have power, and how it was obtained and exerted by one group over another.
 Yet there are many other lenses through which to understand how power operates.

 Note: The four strategies presented here are adapted with permission from VeneKlasen & Miller (2002).
-A New Weave of Power, People & Politics.
+A New Weave of Power, People & Politics(link is external).
 Oklahoma: World Neighbors.

 Learn more about the Integrated Action Civics framework.